 During the 2017-2018 school year, state legislature approved an additional \$6 million for Alaska Pre-Elementary programs for the next two years (2018-2020).
 Additionally, the Alaska Department of Education and Early Development was awarded a Preschool Development Grant Birth through Five award in 2018 for \$2.6 million to conduct a statewide needs assessment and a strategic plan that maximizes parental choice.
-The state also plans to share best practice by revising the 2009 Early Learning Guidelines; expanding provider trainings and coaching activities; developing a trauma-informed module; creating an Alaska version of Strengthening Families training; offering rural author mini-grants; and expediting fingerprint background check process.
+The state also plans to share best practice by revising the 2009 Early Learning Guidelines; expanding provider trainings and coaching activities; developing a trauma-informed module; creating an Alaska version of Strengthening Families training; and offering rural author mini-grants.